imtapps/code-review-guide/README.md

     - objects that have a lot of instance variables
     - re-declareing a parameter as a local variable
     - tests asserting against large objects
+  - Equality vs Inequality checks - Favor equality (avoid `if not else`)

 ## Python / Django